Test for MLB players will be how deal looks to them in '26

 Team player representatives voted 26-4 in favor, leaving the overall player executive committee vote 26-12 to approve.

-“Our union endured the second-longest work stoppage in its history to achieve significant progress in key areas that will improve not just current players’ rights and benefits, but those of generations to come,” union head Tony Clark said in a statement.
+“You call it a division, I call it a healthy dialogue and conversation,” union head Tony Clark said at a news conference Friday,

 Clark and Manfred notably did not have a joint news conference.
-Clark chose to wait until Friday for his.
+Clark chose to wait a day for his.

 “I spoke to Tony after their ratification vote.
 I told him that I thought we had a great opportunity for the game in front of us,” Manfred said.
 “One of the things that I’m supposed to do is promote a good relationship with our players.
 I’ve tried to do that.
 I think that I have not been successful in that.
 I think that it begins with small steps.”